KsMariia/EpiSignal/README.md

 ```

-Input is a data.frame or a matrix of log-transformed values with genes in rows and samples in columns.
+Input is a data.frame or a matrix of log-transformed counts with genes in rows and samples in columns.

 | Paremeter     | Description                                         |
 | ------------- | --------------------------------------------------- |